 - Open in Text Editor Opens the selected constraint file in the Libero SoC Text Editor. - Clone Copies the file to a file with a different name.
-The original file name and its content remain intact. - Rename Renames the file to a different name. - Copy File Path Copies the file path to the clipboard. - Delete From Project and Disk Deletes the file from the project and from the disk. - Unlink: Copy file locally Removes the link and copies the file into the <Project\location>\constraint folder.
-This menu item is available only for linked constraint files.
+The original file name and its content remain intact.
+This option is not available for linked files.

+- Rename Renames the file to a different name.
+This option is not available for linked files. - Copy File Path Copies the file path to the clipboard. - Delete Deletes the file from the project and from the disk.
+This option is not available for linked files. - Unlink Removes the linked file from the project.
+The original file is untouched.
+This option is only available for linked files. - Unlink: Copy file locally Removes the link and copies the file into the <Project_location>\constraint folder.
+This option is only available for linked files.

 Each netlist attributes constraint file can be associated with or disassociated from the Synthesis tool.

 Click the checkbox under Synthesis (Compile) to associate/disassociate the file from Synthesis (Compile).